 While one may expect total disability to be reflected with a 100% disability rating, that is not usually the case.
 You may still be eligible for Total Disability for Individual Unemployability (TDIU), even if your disability ratings do not total 100%.
 If you are unable to engage in a substantially gainful occupation due to your service-connected disability, you may qualify for TDIU benefits, which are the equivalent of a 100% disability rating.

-Let Lunn and Forro Help You Get the Compensation You Deserve
+Let the Veterans Lawyer at Lunn & Forro Help You Get the Compensation You Deserve

 Whether this is your first attempt at a claim or you have been denied, veterans’ compensation attorney Liz Lunn can help you get the benefits that you earned for your service to our country.
 You and your case will receive the time and personal attention that you deserve.
 You protected our nation, and now we will protect your right to disability benefits.
-Call us today, or fill out our online contact form to be connected with us now.
+Call us today, or fill out our free case evaluation form to be connected with us now.